 Read the full article here.

-Trial Court Litigation
+Summary of Trial Court Litigation

 In July 2014, the land use law firm of Kassouni Law filed the opening brief in the important case challenging the Plan Bay Area’s Sustainable Communities Strategy adopted by the Metropolitan Transportation Commission (MTC) and the Association of Bay Area Governments (ABAG).
 Kassouni Law represents Michael Shaw of Freedom Advocates, Rosa Koire, and the Post-Sustainability Institute.
 MTC and ABAG were directed by law to craft a plan to reduce greenhouse gas emissions in the state to 1990 levels by the year 2025.
 However, the end result is a 150 page manifesto of social engineering run amok which will fail to hit its greenhouse gas emissions target.